intellivoid/AsyncAPY/docs/protocol.rst

 - If the ``Content-Length`` header is bigger than ``AsyncAPY.header_size`` bytes, the server will read only ``AsyncAPY.header_size`` bytes as the ``Content-Length`` header, thus resulting in undesired behavior (most likely the server won't be able to read the socket correctly, thus resulting in the timeout to expire)

-- If the packet is shorter than ``AsyncAPY.header_size``, the server will attempt to request more bytes from the client until the packet is at least ``AsyncAPY.header_size`` bytes long and then proceed normally, or close the connection if the process takes longer than ``AsyncAPY.timeout`` seconds, whichever occurs first
+- If the packet is shorter than ``AsyncAPY.header_size`` bytes, the server will attempt to request more bytes from the client until the packet is at least ``AsyncAPY.header_size`` bytes long and then proceed normally, or close the connection if the process takes longer than ``AsyncAPY.timeout`` seconds, whichever occurs first

 - If the payload is longer than ``Content-Length`` bytes, the packet will be truncated to the specified size and the remaining bytes will be read along with the next request (Which is undesirable and likely to cause decoding errors)